Codepath-Group-29/Trendi/brainstorming.md

     - The scope of this application is a little beyond our course material
     - To make this application successful we have to work on things like database, GPS, and other security stuff which makes this project challenging to be completed in two weeks

+ 3. Weather Watcher - weather App:

+- **Mobile:**
+    - Weather Watcher is your personal weather companion on your mobile device.
+Stay informed about the latest weather conditions, forecasts, and more, all at your fingertips.

+- **Story:**
+    - Weather Watcher was born out of the desire to provide users with an intuitive and reliable way to access weather information.
+Whether you're planning a weekend getaway or just want to know if you need an umbrella today, Weather Watcher has you covered.

+- **Market:**
+    - Our application caters to a vast and ever-growing market of users who rely on accurate weather information.
+Unlike generic weather apps, Weather Watcher focuses on delivering a user-friendly experience with real-time updates, making it an essential tool for everyone from daily commuters to adventure seekers.

+- **Habbit:**
+    - Weather Watcher becomes your go-to app for weather updates.
+Users can check the current conditions, hourly and daily forecasts, and even set personalized alerts for specific weather events.
+It's not about addiction, but rather a dependable resource that users can turn to whenever they need to plan their day or week.

+- **Scope:**
+    - Developing a Weather Watcher entails handling API calls to provide accurate weather information, and incorporating features like location and weather-related information.
+This would be part of our scope with our course material, but this could be a generic idea.

 3. Game Tournament Finder